 *Spn 101: Elementary Spanish I – 3 credit hours

-An introduction to the language, with stress on the aural-oral values of language, including phonetics, grammar, and diction.
-The content of Spn 101 is designed for students without any previous experience in Spanish or a maximum of two years of high school Spanish.
+An introduction to the language, with stress on grammar and the aural-oral values of language, including phonetics.
+The content of Spn 101 is designed for students without previous experience in Spanish or a maximum of two years of high school Spanish.

 *Spn 102: Elementary Spanish II – 3 credit hours

-An introduction to the language, with stress on the aural-oral values of language, including phonetics, grammar, diction, and laboratory work.
+An introduction to the language, with stress on grammar and the aural-oral values of language, including phonetics.
 Prerequisite: Spn 101 or equivalent.

 *Spn 201: Intermediate Spanish I – 3 credit hours

-Content includes grammar practice at intermediate level of composition, conversation and laboratory work.
+Content includes grammar practice at intermediate level of composition and conversation.
 Prerequisite: Spn 102 or equivalent.

 *Spn 202: Intermediate Spanish II – 3 credit hours

-Content includes analysis of text through grammar practice at intermediate level of composition, conversation and laboratory work.
+Content includes analysis of text through grammar practice at intermediate level of composition, speaking, and comprehension.
 Prerequisite: Spn 201 or equivalent.